jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

        end, an extra button will be displayed: [Insert {attachments} token].
        Position the cursor where you want the custom placement token and use this button to insert the token.
-This button will add surrounding HTML tags to hide the token when it is not replaced (eg, when the attachments list is not supposed to be visible).
+This button will add surrounding HTML tags to hide the token when it is not replaced (for example when the attachments list is not supposed to be visible).
 In HTML, the token looks like this with the surrounding tags to hide it::